Matt-st/CoffeeShop/README.md

 By storing our logs in the database then we can hook up a search tool where we can easily search for logs when we our troubleshooting application issues.

+## CoffeeShop-Eureka
+This application is the spring-boot eureka server which allows for service discovery and registration.

 # Technologies
 Spring-boot
 Kafka - application communication